"Horses should be trained in such as

 horse, softly ridden, is a gift to behold.
 Riding a horse can be

 about an experience that transcends easy description.
-To
+To achieve

-appeals to the spirit, the true self.
+the spirit, the true self.
 And this spiritual

 horsemanship has such true beauty that even non-riders are caught up in